duckdb/duckdb-web/docs/api/python.md

 con.fetchall()
 ```

-You can also create a persistent table in DuckDB from the contents of the data frame (or the view):
+You can also create a persistent table in DuckDB from the contents of the DataFrame (or the view):
 ```python
 con.execute('CREATE TABLE test_df_table AS SELECT * FROM test_df')
 ```
-> DuckDB keeps a reference to the Pandas or Arrow data frame after registration.
-This prevents the data frame from being garbage-collected by the Python runtime.
+> DuckDB keeps a reference to the Pandas DataFrame or Arrow object after registration.
+This prevents them from being garbage-collected by the Python runtime.
 The reference is cleared when the connection is closed, but can also be cleared manually using the `unregister()` method.

 When retrieving the data from DuckDB back into Python, the standard method of calling `fetchall()` is inefficient as individual Python objects need to be created for every value in the result set.
 When retrieving a lot of data, this can become very slow.